forestryio/forestry.io/hugo/content/docs/settings/collaborators.md

 ### Removing Collaborators from a site

 To remove a Collaborator, click the remove icon on the right.
-Then proceed to the effective removal by clicking "Remove Collaborator" when you're invited to.
+Then confirm the removal by clicking "Remove Collaborator".

 ## Collaborators on organization sites

-You can add unlimited organization users as site collaborators, but can have up to 3 **external** collaborators.
-Nothing prevents you to make an external collaborator a member of your organization.
+You can add unlimited organization users as site collaborators, but can only have up to 3 **external** collaborators per site.
+Nothing prevents you from making an external collaborator a member of your organization.

-Each collaborator can be assigned [different roles](#site-access-levels).
+Each collaborator can be assigned [different access levels](#site-access-levels).

 ### Teams

-In addition to adding individual collaborators, Organization sites can also add teams with [different roles](#site-access-levels).
+In addition to adding individual collaborators, Organization sites can also add teams with [different access levels](#site-access-levels).
 If a user belongs to multiple teams on a site, or is also an individual collaborator on a site, this user's role will be defiend by his/her highest access level.

 #### Adding a team

 To add a team to a site, click _Add Team_.
-Then choose the team from the dropdown and apply its access level.
+Then choose the team from the dropdown and apply its [access level](#site-access-levels).

 ![Add Collaborators and Teams to a site](/uploads/2019/05/collaborators-teams-settings.png)

 ## Site Access Levels

-Users can be given one of three roles.
+Users & Teams can be given one of three access levels.
 These affect what the user can do in the CMS.

 <table>